 Riselabs was already generating content for social, as well as relying on Quuu to support our efforts.
 There is certainly a case for content sharing working better in some industries than others.

-However, in the world of software development and technology (as it likely is for other industries), much of content available is written by experts to share knowledge with others operating in the same sphere.
+However, in the world of software development and technology (as it likely is for other industries), much of the content available is written by experts to share knowledge with others operating in the same sphere.
 If your readership is comprised of other industries, you’re at risk of alienating a reader by making things far too complex.
 Perhaps, then, the best way to consider a readership is to speak to them directly as often as possible.

 When it comes to using the content of others, quality control is everything.
-Whilst we are in a position to review all posts before they are shared to our social channels, there are many factors to be aware of.
+Whilst we are in a position to review all posts before they are shared with our social channels, there are many factors to be aware of.
 There’s the journalism itself, and how well the tone aligns with your business.
 Another trap that’s easy to fall into is simply sharing too much content without driving real value.

 What still works?